-With more and more victims falling prey to online pet scammers, Worldwide Animal Travel wanted to make sure you know how to protect yourself.
-Knowledge is power, so if you’ve heard about an incredible deal or even a free offer of a puppy or other pet and asked to send money for shipping via Western Union, then it’s a scam.
+With more and more victims falling prey to online pet scammers, Worldwide Animal Travel wants to make sure you know how to protect yourself.
+Knowledge is power, so if you have heard about an incredible deal or been offered a free puppy or other pet and asked to send money via Western Union for shipping, please know that it’s a scam.

 With almost two decades of experience in the pet travel industry, we receive emails and phone calls multiple times a day from people who have heard about an offer from us for free pets.
 We do not offer free pets!
 Pet scammers will say anything to grab your attention and your money.
 These criminals have used our logo and even our name to legitimize their scam of a free pet if you pay the shipping.
 Unfortunately, there is no pet, and there never was – they just want your money!

 Do not fall victim to this scam!
 We are not associated with this business.
-We are a Canadian company: we do not have offices outside Canada.
-Please ensure you review all documentation thoroughly when receiving a quote – all payments are processed at our head office.
-If you are asked to remit payment anywhere else, it’s a scam.
+We are a Canadian company; we do not have offices outside of Canada.
+Please ensure you review all documentation thoroughly when receiving a quote.
+All payments are processed at our head office, so if you are asked to remit payment anywhere else, it’s a scam.

 At WorldWide Animal Travel, we only send emails from @animaltravel.com.
 If you see an email from email@example.com or firstname.lastname@example.org, it is not coming from us.

 TIPS ON HOW TO AVOID FALLING PREY TO PET SCAMMERS